-The project began last Spring when I noticed the 10-year old boards on the front and sides beginning to rot.
+The project began last Spring.
+That’s when I noticed that the 10-year old boards on the front and sides of the front porch had begun to rot.
 The culprit, I believed, was the water-based porch floor paint which didn’t properly seal the surface.
 Our porch faces west and takes a beating from snow blowing across it in winter and sun beating down directly during the summer.
-Five years ago I had the posts, newels and trim repainted with white Fine Paints of Europe Dutchlac brilliant, a high-gloss oil-based coating that’s generally considered to be the best of its type on the market (and priced accordingly).
-I put off redoing the floor as that required sanding before it could be primed and repainted.
+I had put off my front porch redo because the floor required sanding before it could be primed and repainted.
+Five years ago I repainted the posts, newels and trim with white Fine Paints of Europe Dutchlac brilliant, a high-gloss oil-based coating.
+The floor needed the toughness of oil-base paint, as well.

 When we first bought the house there was no porch, no access to the front door, and no cedar shakes.
 And when Mr. AM demanded that we change out the vinyl siding for architectural cedar shingles it was clear we needed to properly highlight the front entrance.

 Our contractor wanted to extend the porch all the way across the front of the house to help hide the ugly second-floor overhang.
 I liked that idea in principle, but then I realized that a 50-foot long painted porch would be a nightmare to maintain.
 I cut it down to 15-feet.
 (Our contractor, who’s also a friend still talks about changing it but I’ll leave that project for the next owner).